zetok/ProjectTox-Core/README.md

 This Roadmap is somewhat tentative, but should give you a good idea of where we're going, and where we've been.

-Currently unsorted, the following is intended to function as a discussion guide to developers/contributors.
+Sorted alphanumericaly, the following is intended to function as a discussion guide to developers/contributors.

 ### In Progress
-- [ ] Toxcore
 - [ ] 100% unit testing
-    - [ ] Make ToxAV stateless
 - [ ] Allow a single toxcore instance to handle multiple keypairs (or 'clients')
 - [ ] Consistent naming scheme throughout toxcore
-    - [X] Make toxcore stateless
-- [ ] Messenger
+- [ ] Improve A/V implementation
 - [ ] Improve group chat implementation
+- [ ] Make ToxAV stateless
-    - [ ] Improve A/V implementation
+- [ ] Make toxcore stateless
 - [ ] Multiple device support

 ### Done
-- [X] Create Toxcore
 - [X] Create DHT
+- [X] Create Messenger
 - [X] Create Onion
+- [X] Create Toxcore
 - [X] Implement Crypto
-- [X] Create Messenger

 ## Q&A: